lsaville/es-extension/README.md

 - [x] Fix event dig duplication since the thing gets called by the observer so much

 #### Todo
+- [ ] Handle accessing data in arrays
 - [ ] Have a list of currently active highlights/digs and be able to clear each separately
 - [ ] Make the page navigation less terrible?
 - [ ] Take some nice screenshots for this README